Wellness Examination Vet Huntingdon Valley

 After looking at the “forest” and not the “trees,” it’s time to start evaluating body systems.
 Many veterinarians prefer to start with the head and work their way down the patient, checking each system for diseases or abnormalities.
 While each veterinarian may have their own preferred ways to do this, it is important to always have a consistent, repeatable, system which results in a comprehensive physical examination.

 After checking your pet’s eyes, the ears are generally evaluated to look for any redness, swelling, or discharge.
 Using an otoscope, your vet will look down your dog’s ear canals for masses/polyps or debris, and to also check for redness, swelling, or discharge all the way down to the eardrum.

 In addition, the mucous membrane color and capillary refill time along the gums can help identify anemia (a low red blood cell count) which can be caused by a number of disease states.
 Your dog or cat’s teeth are evaluated for decay/tartar/and calculus.
 When identified, the amount of decay should be scored using a 0-4 grading scale.
 If decay is noted, dental x-rays may be recommended to look for cavities under the gum line along with a Dental Cleaning.

 Your pet’s lymph nodes are palpated to look for any swelling or enlarged nodes, an early sign of lymphoma in pets.
 Submandibular, prescapular, axillary, inguinal, and popliteal lymph nodes should all be evaluated.
-Onto your pet’s heart where murmurs and arrhythmias can be detected with a stethoscope.
+After that, it’s onto your pet’s heart, where murmurs and arrhythmias can be detected with a stethoscope.
 A murmur is an abnormal sound of blood flowing through the heart or associated arteries.
 The location and strength of that sound may help indicate if a disease is present, and, if so, wherein the cardiopulmonary system it is located.
 An arrhythmia is an abnormal heart rate which could indicate a disease of the electrical conduction system of the heart.
 There are 3 normal variations as well which are not associated with a disease.
 Along with careful listening of your pet’s lungs, a determination can be made if everything appears within normal limits, or a true abnormality is discovered.